 - –––, 2015, “Neuro-Cosmology”, in Phenomenal Qualities: Sense, Perception, and Consciousness, Paul Coates and Sam Coleman (eds.), Oxford: Oxford University Press, pp. 66–102. doi:10.1093/acprof:oso/9780198712718.003.0003

-- Copenhaver, Rebecca, forthcoming, “The Idealisms of Bishop Berkeley and Abate Rosmini”, in La Filosofia Italiana, Fabrizio Meroi and Sophia Catalano (eds.), Olschki Press.
-[Copenhaver forthcoming preprint available
+- Copenhaver, Rebecca, 2020, “The Idealisms of Bishop Berkeley and Abate Rosmini”, in La Filosofia Italiana, Fabrizio Meroi and Sophia Catalano (eds.), Olschki Press.
+[Copenhaver 2020 available online]

 - Descartes, René, 1644, Principia Philosophiæ (Principles of Philosophy), Paris.
 Translated in Descartes 1984–91: volume 1, pages 177–291.